Galatasaray Logo

 Galatasaray Logo 1987-1993

-The letters again fit tightly together, and even the dark outlines do not separate them.
-The inscription is shifted a little higher: it, as before, is opposite the horizontal stroke “G.” The black line around the oval became even thinner.
+The letters fit tightly together again, and even the dark outlines do not separate them.
+The inscription is shifted slightly higher: it, as before, is opposite the horizontal stroke “G.” The black line around the oval has become even thinner.

 1993 – 2000